Stifel to fight $14.3M award over broker's structured note recommendations

 Roberts' BrokerCheck page says he has 34 years of industry experience.
 He came to Stifel in 2016 after stints at Morgan Stanley and its predecessor, Smith Barney, Oppenheimer, Paine Webber, Lehman Brothers and other firms.

-Schulz said the $9 million in punitive damages is the kind of award that can send a message to firms that neglectful and possibly deceitful practices aren't tolerated.
+Schulz said the $9 million in punitive damages is the kind of award that can be used to show firms that neglectful and possibly deceitful practices aren't tolerated.
 Arbitrators, he said, too often shy away from large penalties for fear that the industry will seek to bar them from serving on future panels.

 "It's about time," Schulz said.
 "This has got to happen more often because it's the sort of thing that could help force the industry.
 For some firms, even a $9 million punitive damage doesn't register.
 But if you get more of these, they could add up to something."